stillonearth/2022-robotics-sim-state/README.md

 ## Notes

-* This work is primarily adaptation of previous solutions and evaluation of Mid-2022 state of robotic simulators.
+* This work is primarily adaptation of previous solutions and evaluation of Mid-2022 state of robotic simulators
-* MAML-TRPO as of now doesn't works only on CPU set up, CUDA implementation is bugged somewhere in mp code
+* MAML-TRPO as of now works only on CPU setup, CUDA implementation is bugged somewhere in mp code
-* In layman terms: SAC proves that control problem can be solved in principle, MAML solution shows feasibility of synthesized control system.
+* In layman terms SAC proves that control problem can be solved in principle, MAML solution shows feasibility of synthesized control system

 ## References